Social

 We are leveraging on a global framework in collaboration with all related Bridgestone entities and stakeholders to proactively identify, prioritize and address customer quality issues in keeping with the intentions of our founder to the Group’s Mission of “Serving Society with Superior Quality”

 A commitment to quality is essential to achieving a sustainable society and providing people worldwide with safe and comfortable living through attractive, high-quality products, services and solutions.
 This commitment embodies the “Bridgestone E8 Commitment.”
-The Bridgestone Group established the Quality Mission Statement to engage every employee in contributing to the creation of high-quality products, services and solutions that exceed customer’s expectations through innovation and kaizen (continuous improvement).
+Bridgestone established its Quality Mission Statement to engage every employee in contributing to the creation of high-quality products, services and solutions that exceed customers' expectations through innovation and kaizen (continuous improvement).

-The Quality Mission Statement is a blueprint for the future direction of the Group and its leadership, based on the spirit of its founder Shojiro Ishibashi, which is etched into Bridgestone .
-It advances the Group’s proud heritage of quality and commitment to continuous improvement.
-Shojiro Ishibashi instilled these values in Bridgestone’s DNA.
+The Quality Mission Statement is a blueprint for the future direction of Bridgestone and its leadership.
+It advances Bridgestone’s proud heritage of quality and commitment to continuous improvement, and is based on the spirit of its founder, Shojiro Ishibashi, who instilled these values in Bridgestone’s DNA.

-Through employee engagement with a commitment toward continuous improvement and innovation, the Group strives to apply the principles of excellence to achieve superior quality throughout the entire value chain, across all businesses and globally.
+Through employee engagement with a commitment toward continuous improvement and innovation, Bridgestone strives to apply the principles of excellence to achieve superior quality throughout the entire value chain, globally across all businesses.

 Refined version of the Bridgestone Safety Mission Statement

-The foundation to reinforce quality management is Bridgestone’s DNA “Focus on quality” and our mission, “Serving Society with Superior Quality” which reflects the DNA.
-Firstly, we will start to reaffirm and re-penetrate the DNA, and return to the origin by reconfirming the Bridgestone’s unique Deming Plan, which we have been promoting since the 1960s.
-The basic thought of the Deming Plan is “Good company quality makes good quality of products and services.”
-Based on this, we will reaffirm and re-penetrate 5 concepts of - “PDCA (Plan-Do-Check-Act),” “Use why why why analysis,” “Promote rational standardization,” “Explain by using accurate data,” and “Control important points” throughout the company.
+The foundation to reinforce quality management is Bridgestone’s DNA “Focus on quality” and our mission, “Serving Society with Superior Quality”, which reflects that DNA.
+Firstly, Bridgestone will reaffirm and re-penetrate this DNA and return to its origins by reconfirming Bridgestone’s unique Deming Plan.
+Bridgestone has been promoting this approach since the 1960s, and in 1968 Bridgestone received the Deming prize.
+The basic premise of the Deming Plan is “Good company quality makes good quality of products and services.”
+Based on this, Bridgestone is globally reaffirming and re-penetrating five focus concepts of its Deming Plan as the “framework” of thinking:

 Quality is led by the Quality Management department, but is a cross-functional responsibility.
-We cannot achieve our superior quality standards through just one departmental function.
+Bridgestone cannot achieve superior quality standards through just one departmental function.
 Quality is an outcome of thoughtful interdisciplinary planning and execution, and it is the underlying value of its businesses.

-• The Quality Mission Statement has been deployed globally, and requires a company-wide commitment – from top executives to newly hired staff.
-We have implemented awareness and e-learning programs to underline the active role everyone within the Group must play for Bridgestone to achieve its mission to create customer value and maintain customer trust.
-To reenforce Bridgestone's DNA, "Focus on quality,” and our company's global mission, "Serving Society with Superior Quality," we will reinvent Bridgestone's unique Deming Plan and communicate those changes to all executives and staff.
+• The Quality Mission Statement has been deployed globally and requires a company-wide commitment – from top executives to newly hired staff.
+Bridgestone has implemented awareness and e-learning programs to underscore the active role everyone within the Group must play for Bridgestone to achieve its mission to create customer value and maintain customer trust.
+To reenforce Bridgestone's DNA, "Focus on quality,” and our company's global mission, "Serving Society with Superior Quality," Bridgestone will reaffirm and re-penetrate its unique Deming Plan and drive new engagement to all executives and staff.

-• We prioritize quality education across the organization.
+• Bridgestone prioritizes quality education across the organization.
 Specific training modules are delivered to increase competencies regarding quality tools and capabilities.
-Lean Six Sigma programs or statistical quality controls are also implemented at the strategic business unit (SBU) level.
+Lean Six Sigma programs, or statistical quality controls, are also implemented at the strategic business unit (SBU) level.

-• The Group places emphasis on managing risks throughout the value chain.
-In particular, the Group developed a set of standardized quality requirements (called Process Quality Assurance Reference List: PQARL) based on global best practices to mitigate risks and ensure the delivery of the highest quality tire products and services.
-Since 2020, the Group has expanded the scope of quality requirements in PQARL to include diversified products, bicycles, sporting goods and internal manufacturing business categories to further advancing quality improvement.
+• Bridgestone places emphasis on managing risks throughout the value chain.
+In particular, Bridgestone developed a set of standardized quality requirements (called Process Quality Assurance Reference List: PQARL) based on global best practices to mitigate risks and ensure the delivery of the highest quality tire products and services.
+Since 2020, Bridgestone has expanded the scope of quality requirements in PQARL to include diversified products, bicycles, sporting goods and internal manufacturing business categories to further advance quality improvement.

 Goals and KPIs

-To achieve its quality and customer value mission, the Group established goals, including:
+To achieve its quality and customer value mission, Bridgestone established goals, including:

-• Achieving ISO 9001 quality management system certification at all of the Group’s manufacturing sites.
+• Achieving ISO 9001 quality management system certification at all of its manufacturing sites.

 • Monitoring quality-related items regarding environmental, social and governance (ESG) evaluations using the industry average as a benchmark and disclosing certain ESG milestones.

-To achieve the above goal, the Group is promoting the dissemination of the Quality Mission Statement to all employees globally.
-The Group is developing a quality assurance system that will enable it to produce high-quality products that are friendly to the global environment and minimize waste in the production process of each business site.
+To achieve the above goals, Bridgestone is promoting the dissemination of the Quality Mission Statement to all employees globally.
+Bridgestone is developing a quality assurance system that will enable it to produce high-quality products that are friendly to the global environment and minimize waste in the production process of each business site.

 Quality assurance system